HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 * **No overall control** - no organization is in overall control.
 * **Cultural variation** - organization's planning and development culture varies.

-Cross-component dependencies are hard to manage and time-consuming.
-It is easier to do a very sub-optimal local implementation rather than an extensive, time-consuming, stretched out and possibly unsuccessful simultaneous negotiation with many other teams.

-All these encourage an approach that is waterfall, negotiation and tight alignment where design and implementation are separated by long stretches of time.
-But I think that this falls foul of my earlier proposed tenets - prediction is hard and science is unpredictable.
+The response in the Roadmaps and Planning RFC, for me, is a waterfall one of long negotiation and tight alignment.
+As a result, if one strictly follows the process then design and implementation become separated by long stretches of time.
+Software suffers from the problems of waterfall described above.

 When reality meets an ill-fitting process something has to give.
 As a practical consequence, I think that agile will take place
 "under the covers".
 It will happen because it has to in order to get things done but despite the process rather than